o2ba/thesis/sections/3_methodology.typ

 ) <illegal-reason-breakdown>
 #set par(leading: 2em, justify: true)

 Combined, Germany-specific defamation removals constitute 1,512,595 of the 1,514,957 total Article 16 actions across all categories and jurisdictions (99.84%) #footnote[$1,512,595 div 1,514,957 = 99.84%$].
-No significance is conducted as Germany's figures are orders of magnitude #footnote[$log_10 (1,512,700 div 100) = 4.1797$.
-Comparable by population (France, Spain, Poland)] higher than comparable countries
+No significance is conducted as Germany's figures are orders of magnitude #footnote[$log_10 (1,512,700 div 100) = 4.1797$] higher than comparable countries

 === Lumen Database